Particular/Workshop/exercises/04-integration/README.md

 ### Step 1

-In the `Divergent.ItOps.Messages` project, create a new class `ShipWithFedexCommand` in the Commands folder.
+In the `Divergent.ItOps.Messages` project, create a folder `Commands` and add a new class `ShipWithFedexCommand` in the Commands folder.
 It should contain the order Id, customer Id, and a list of product Ids.

 ```c#
 ﻿using System.Collections.Generic;